 What are the best exercises to do to try and firm up that belly again?

 Yoga and Pilates are exercises that are not developed for pregnancy but modified for pregnancy.
-You may definitely do modified forms of the Pilates and yoga as long (as with any forms of exercise) you are under the supervision of instructors who have studied pregnancy and are specialists in this field.
-If you choose these forms of exercise you must also make sure you are doing additional forms of functional strength training and cardiovascular work so that you are improving your fitness and endurance (keeping your heart fit) – trust me they don’t call it labour for nothing !
-Plus with all exercise you must follow correct nutrition to truly reap the best results during and after pregnancy.
-ACOG advises that the best way to monitor your heart-rate during exercise is to ensure you can hold a conversation.
+You may definitely do modified forms of the pilates and yoga as long (as with any forms of exercise) if you are under the supervision of instructors who have studied pregnancy and are specialists in this field.
+If you choose these forms of exercise please also make sure you are doing additional forms of functional strength training and cardiovascular work so that you are improving your fitness and endurance (keeping your heart fit) – trust me they don’t call it labour for nothing !
+Plus with all exercise you please nourish yourself properly to truly reap the best results during and after pregnancy.
+ACOG also advises that the best way to monitor your heart-rate during exercise is to ensure you can hold a conversation, it is a myth that you need to wear a heart rate monitor !
+Read more about these myths here.

 I heard I can’t do abdominal exercises when pregnant is this true?

-This is one of the many myths and old wives tales of exercise during pregnancy (see my previous post).
+This is another one of the many myths and old wives tales of exercise during pregnancy.
 Abdominal exercises are essential for back and pelvic support and to help retain shape of the tummy.
-Please don’t just limit abdominal exercises to only sit-ups or planks (these are a definite NO during pregnancy) At Bodyfabulous I focus on safe abdominal pregnancy exercises for during and after pregnancy.
+Please don’t just do abdominal exercises such as sit-ups or planks during pregnancy !
+Here is why.
+At Bodyfabulous I focus on safe pre and postnatal abdominal pregnancy exercises.
 The foundation of your core is your Pelvic Floor – so this is our key priority for abdominal work.

 I like to go on long walks and power walk is this ok when I am pregnant?

-Are the exercises you do on the fit-ball high impact and if so isn’t this bad for me?
+Are the exercises you do using a fit-ball high impact and if so isn’t this bad for me?

-Cardio exercises are done on medical grade fitball at both Preggi Bellies and Bodyfabulous, to ensure controlled impact.
+Any exercises I do are with medical grade fitball, these are much more supportive than a normal lower grade fitball.
+These are also the same fitball’s used in labour wards and are also correctly sized to ensure controlled impact and prevent hip and lower back pain.
 The shape of the ball offers pelvic floor support and stimulates core abdominal muscles.
-The ball actually has no impact at all and all moves can be modified to your comfort and conditions so you will get a great safe cardio workout releasing endorphins and increasing nutrient dense blood flow to your baby.
+The ball actually has no impact at all and all moves can be modified to your comfort and conditions.
+I do this to ensure you will get safe workout releasing endorphins and increasing nutrient dense blood flow to your baby.

 What are the key exercise areas I need to work on in pregnancy?